 Context - While transportation infrastructure is limited in the Plan Area, maintaining an efficient road network provides vital links for residents, operations and businesses (Map 5).
-Provincial Highways 881, 41 and 28 are the primary transportation connections through the Plan Area.
+Provincial Highways 893, 646 and 897 are the primary transportation connections through the Plan Area.
+Township 555A is a resource road and collaboration between the two municipalities up to Heinsburg may be beneficial.